 Dealerships selling new luxury trucks may make additional profit off of financing, so it’s best to walk in with a pre-approved auto loan in hand.
 No matter which financing offer you ultimately choose, you’ll know you are getting the best possible deal.

 Luxury trucks on this list scored a minimum of 3 out of 5 stars from KBB experts and Edmunds consumers if those ratings were available at the time of publication.
 Our price range included luxury trucks with an MSRP under $85,000.

 Many of the trucks listed here received at least a 4-star safety review from NHTSA though the agency may not have necessarily reviewed the specific trims mentioned here.
-None were an IIHS Top Safety Pick though most received “good” marks.
+We indicated when trucks received 5-star ratings.
+None were a 2019 IIHS Top Safety Pick though most received “good” marks.
 MSRPs do not include dealer accessories or optional add-ons and are current as of publication.